Sea Glass Island Aruba: Tours, Tips & Complete Visitor Guide

 If you decide to give it a visit.
 There are just a few things to keep in mind before you go.

-1. Wear water shoes or sturdy gym shoes.
+1. Wear water shoes or sturdy sneakers.

-3. Leave the island as you found it.
+7. Leave the island as you found it.

 Have additional questions about visiting Sea Glass Island in Aruba?